 Sitarama (GJ)

-Sitarama GJThis Rama and Sita.
+This is Rama and Sita.
 The identification is by elimination.
-Most of the Hindu male gods are portrayed with four arms and only Rama is shown with two hands.
-Remnants of the Vaishnavite symbol, V-shape, on Rama’s forehead helps in identification.
+Most of the Hindu male gods are portrayed with four arms, and only Rama is shown with two hands.
+The remnants of the Vaishnavite symbol, the V-shape, on Rama’s forehead help in identification.

-The base suggests this would have been made to slide into a pedestal and it is quite likely this was a part of Ram Durbar set.
-For an example of such set refer to V&A museum.
+The base suggests this would have been made to slide into a pedestal , and it is quite likely this was a part of the Ram Durbar set.
+For an example of such a set, refer to the V&A museum.
 That set is listed under Vishnu and Lakshmi (?).

 One thing worth noting is the difference in the patterns of Rama and Sita’s crowns.
 Such differences are not common.